 ---Books to help you get started writing your own or someone else's life story

 Sadly, you can no longer join APH (the national organization).
 Maybe another organization will rise to take its place.
-Meanwhile, local chapters are forming and if you are lucky and one forms near where you live, you can still share information about new technologies, new techniques, new markets, and new approaches to that old idea that used to be the province mostly of the rich and famous: leaving a legacy (memoir as book, video, or audiotapes) for the next generation.
+Meanwhile, local chapters are forming and if you are lucky and one forms near where you live, ask if you can join or visit to share information about new technologies, new techniques, new markets, and new approaches to that old idea that used to be the province mostly of the rich and famous: leaving a legacy (memoir as book, video, or audiotapes) for the next generation.
 So far you can find local personal historian groups here:

 ---Life Story Professionals of the Greater Washington Area (DC, Maryland, and Virginia).